-R5360.19 The Sustainability Assurance Practitioner shall assess the appropriateness of the response of management and, where applicable, Those Charged with Governance.

-- 5360.19 A1 Relevant factors to consider in assessing the appropriateness of the response of management and, where applicable, Those Charged with Governance include whether: - The response is timely. - The NOCLAR or suspected NOCLAR has been adequately investigated. - Action has been, or is being, taken to rectify, remediate or mitigate the consequences of any NOCLAR. - Action has been, or is being, taken to deter the commission of any NOCLAR where it has not yet occurred. - Appropriate steps have been, or are being, taken to reduce the risk of re-occurrence, for example, additional controls or training.
+- R5360.19 The Sustainability Assurance Practitioner shall assess the appropriateness of the response of management and, where applicable, Those Charged with Governance. - 5360.19 A1 Relevant factors to consider in assessing the appropriateness of the response of management and, where applicable, Those Charged with Governance include whether: - The response is timely. - The NOCLAR or suspected NOCLAR has been adequately investigated. - Action has been, or is being, taken to rectify, remediate or mitigate the consequences of any NOCLAR. - Action has been, or is being, taken to deter the commission of any NOCLAR where it has not yet occurred. - Appropriate steps have been, or are being, taken to reduce the risk of reoccurrence, for example, additional controls or training. - The NOCLAR or suspected NOCLAR has been disclosed to an appropriate authority where appropriate and, if so, whether the disclosure appears adequate.

-- The NOCLAR or suspected NOCLAR has been disclosed to an appropriate authority where appropriate and, if so, whether the disclosure appears adequate. - R5360.20 In light of the response of management and, where applicable, Those Charged with Governance, the Sustainability Assurance Practitioner shall determine if further action is needed in the public interest. - 5360.20 A1 The determination of whether further action is needed, and the nature and extent of it, will depend on various factors, including: - The legal and regulatory framework. - The urgency of the situation. - The pervasiveness of the matter throughout the Sustainability Assurance Client. - Whether the Sustainability Assurance Practitioner continues to have confidence in the integrity of management and, where applicable, Those Charged with Governance. - Whether the NOCLAR or suspected NOCLAR is likely to recur. - Whether there is credible evidence of actual or potential substantial harm to the interests of the Sustainability Assurance Client, investors, creditors, employees or the general public. - 5360.20 A2 Examples of circumstances that might cause the Sustainability Assurance Practitioner no longer to have confidence in the integrity of management and, where applicable, Those Charged with Governance include situations where: - The practitioner suspects or has evidence of their involvement or intended involvement in any NOCLAR. - The practitioner is aware that they have knowledge of such NOCLAR and, contrary to legal or regulatory requirements, have not reported, or authorised the reporting of, the matter to an appropriate authority within a reasonable period. - R5360.21 The Sustainability Assurance Practitioner shall exercise professional judgement in determining the need for, and nature and extent of, further action.
-In making this determination, the practitioner shall take into account whether a reasonable and informed third party would be likely to conclude that the practitioner has acted appropriately in the public interest. - 5360.21 A1 Further action that the Sustainability Assurance Practitioner might take includes: - Disclosing the matter to an appropriate authority even when there is no legal or regulatory requirement to do so.26 - Withdrawing from the engagement and the professional relationship where permitted by law or regulation.
+- R5360.20 In light of the response of management and, where applicable, Those Charged with Governance, the Sustainability Assurance Practitioner shall determine if further action is needed in the public interest. - 5360.20 A1 The determination of whether further action is needed, and the nature and extent of it, will depend on various factors, including: - The legal and regulatory framework. - The urgency of the situation. - The pervasiveness of the matter throughout the Sustainability Assurance Client. - Whether the Sustainability Assurance Practitioner continues to have confidence in the integrity of management and, where applicable, Those Charged with Governance. - Whether the NOCLAR or suspected NOCLAR is likely to recur. - Whether there is credible evidence of actual or potential substantial harm to the interests of the Sustainability Assurance Client, investors, creditors, employees or the general public. - 5360.20 A2 Examples of circumstances that might cause the Sustainability Assurance Practitioner no longer to have confidence in the integrity of management and, where applicable, Those Charged with Governance include situations where: - The practitioner suspects or has evidence of their involvement or intended involvement in any NOCLAR. - The practitioner is aware that they have knowledge of such NOCLAR and, contrary to legal or regulatory requirements, have not reported, or authorised the reporting of, the matter to an appropriate authority within a reasonable period. - R5360.21 The Sustainability Assurance Practitioner shall exercise professional judgement in determining the need for, and nature and extent of, further action.
+In making this determination, the practitioner shall take into account whether a reasonable and informed third party would be likely to conclude that the practitioner has acted appropriately in the public interest. - 5360.21 A1 Further action that the Sustainability Assurance Practitioner might take includes: - Disclosing the matter to an appropriate authority even when there is no legal or regulatory requirement to do so.20 - Withdrawing from the engagement and the professional relationship where permitted by law or regulation. - Withdrawing from the engagement and the professional relationship is not a substitute for taking other actions that might be needed to achieve the Sustainability Assurance Practitioner's objectives under this section.
+In some jurisdictions, however, there might be limitations as to the further actions available to the practitioner.
+In such circumstances, withdrawal might be the only available course of action.